caracal-pipeline/stimela/docs/source/installation.rst

 .. highlight: yml
 .. _installation:

-Installing and running stimela
+Installing and running Stimela
 ##############################

 Stimela requires Python 3.7 or higher.
-For containerization support (WIP), you'll also need Singularity installed.
+For containerization support, you'll also need `Singularity (Apptainer) <https://apptainer.org/>`_ installed.
 You can still run stimela in "native" mode without Singularity.

+If you plan to use the Slurm and Kubernetes backends, you'll also need the `Slurm scheduler <https://slurm.schedmd.com/>`_ and/or the `Python Kubernetes client <https://pypi.org/project/kubernetes/>`_.

 Installing from PyPI
 ====================

 Stimela is available from PyPI, thus you can simply do (possibly, in a virtual environment)::